ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 ### BringoBrango (osu!mania)

-**[BringoBrango](https://osu.ppy.sh/users/10274043)** is a Canadian mapper who's been within the mapping community for about 2-3 years now and has really made a name for himself within late 2019 to now for his creative innovations and unique takes on the songs he chooses, with his most popular mapset being [Iglooghost - Bug Thief](https://osu.ppy.sh/beatmapsets/887787#mania/2033667) being ranked late last year and his map, [PSYQUI - Multitalents](https://osu.ppy.sh/beatmapsets/1024323#mania/2142612) being used in last year's MWC.
+**[BringoBrango](https://osu.ppy.sh/users/10274043)** is a Canadian mapper who's been in the mapping community for about 2-3 years now and has really made a name for himself since late 2019 with his creative innovations and unique takes on the songs he maps.
+His most popular mapset so far is [Iglooghost - Bug Thief](https://osu.ppy.sh/beatmapsets/887787#mania/2033667), with his later creation set to [PSYQUI - Multitalents](https://osu.ppy.sh/beatmapsets/1024323#mania/2142612) being used in last year's osu!mania World Cup.

 However, some of his other maps that haven't got much of a spotlight unlike the other two, such as [acloudyskye - Alignment](https://osu.ppy.sh/beatmapsets/1031818#mania/2157673), which perfectly showcase what he's capable of and how to utilize certain aspects to a song to their advantage.
-The map showcases everything that BringoBrango learned over the course of his mapping career, which turned out excellently as it features LN layering schemes, jacks, heavy use of repetition, utilizing 1/6 and 1/8 flams, and especially the amount of SVs that adds a lot more to the map than it originally had such as stutters, slowjams, speedups, and so much more that perfectly craft this map together into a complex, yet mesmerizing map for anyone that should give it a try.
+The map showcases everything that BringoBrango learned over the course of his mapping career, which turned out excellently as it features LN layering schemes, jacks, heavy use of repetition, utilizing 1/6 and 1/8 flams, and especially the amount of SVs that adds a lot more to the map than it originally had such as stutters, slowjams, speedups, and so much more that perfectly craft this map together into a complex, yet mesmerizing map for anyone that dares to give it a try.

-Other maps of his that definitely deserve more of a spotlight are [cYsmix - Classic Pursuit](https://osu.ppy.sh/beatmapsets/730295#mania/2235782), which features more LN layering schemes, SVs, inverses, and jacks, to which these hold up the map together beautifully and another map of his, [Husky - Sleepy Boi](https://osu.ppy.sh/beatmapsets/807991#mania/1695651) which mainly focuses on jacks and SVs with how repetitious the song that really makes the map much more of a challenge and also throws back to an older mapping style of his to where a lot of his mapping were typically jack-oriented.
-We hope to see more of his maps in the future as he's definitely quite the anomaly in the mapping scene and perhaps see his maps ranked in the future sometime soon!
+Other maps of his that definitely deserve more of a spotlight are [cYsmix - Classic Pursuit](https://osu.ppy.sh/beatmapsets/730295#mania/2235782), which features more LN layering schemes, SVs, inverses, and jacks, all of which hold up the map together beautifully.

+Another map of his, [Husky - Sleepy Boi](https://osu.ppy.sh/beatmapsets/807991#mania/1695651) mainly focuses on jacks and SVs while emphasizing the song's focus on repetition to create a formidable challenge, providing a throwback to his older jacks-oriented mapping style in the process.

+We hope to see more of his work in the future as he's definitely quite the anomaly in the mapping scene!

 ### Ticle (osu!mania)

 Despite not being around for long, **[Ticle](https://osu.ppy.sh/users/11602148)** has been able to develop an explosive style of LN mapping.
-Their takes on electronic tracks are heavily expressive and intuitive yet come with a particular level of detail and rigidity.
-The result is highly addictive LN maps for both players and mappers alike!
+Their takes on electronic tracks are heavily expressive and intuitive, yet come with a particular level of detail and rigidity.
+The end results are highly addictive LN maps for both players and mappers alike!
 Recently, they have been able to gain attention with their debut in the loved section [tomatoism – UMP9](https://osu.ppy.sh/beatmapsets/970727#mania/2032725).
-However we believe they have a lot more maps that are worthy of a spotlight.
+However, we believe that is just the beginning of their showcase-worthy mapping career.

-An example of a map which culminates this is their rendition of [Sta - 99 Glooms](https://osu.ppy.sh/beatmapsets/961775#mania/2013908).
-Its liberal usage of flams and more detailed interpretation of the track's various piano and synth are what make this map really shine.
-Another notable works of theirs is, [sasakure.UK - Jack-the-Ripper](https://osu.ppy.sh/beatmapsets/1130177#mania/2360897), a map featuring complex timing and even more complex representation of the track's guitar sounds.
+An example of a map which demonstrates this is their rendition of [Sta - 99 Glooms](https://osu.ppy.sh/beatmapsets/961775#mania/2013908).
+Its liberal usage of flams and more detailed interpretation of the track's various piano and synth are what really take it a step above the rest.
+Another notable work of theirs is [sasakure.UK - Jack-the-Ripper](https://osu.ppy.sh/beatmapsets/1130177#mania/2360897), a map featuring complex timing and even more complex representation of the track's guitar sounds.

 We hope to see Ticle's maps gain more traction as they are definitely worth a shot for any LN enthusiast!

 ## <a id="mapping-contests"></a>Mapping Contests

 Get your editor ready.
 The mapping contests are here!
 Whether you are a veteran or making your first steps in mapping, contests are for everyone!

-In this section you can see what contests were held in May and June or are ongoing!
+In this section you can see what contests were held in May and June or are ongoing:

 ### Monthly Beatmapping Contests